Have questions about COVID-19?

 After I submit a claim what is the next step in the process?

 If you submitted your claim through our “Search for Unclaimed Property” link, the application should have indicated your next step.
 If you were provided a claim form that detailed the property we’re holding and the documentation needed simply follow the instructions that were provided in the form.
-If after submitting your claim you were advised that nothing further was needed you need to allow some time for the UPA Claims department to do a final review for your claim’s approval.
-Claim status updates are available by logging into the Claim Account you created when you submitted your claim.
+If after submitting your claim you were advised that nothing further was needed you need to allow some time for the Unclaimed Property Administration’s Claims Unit to do a final review for your claim’s approval.
+You may check the status of your claim at any time by simply entering your claim id.

 How do I prove ownership of the property I’m claiming?